kc3-lang/kc3/README.md

        - "ikc3: TLS client: connected to HOST PORT TLS-1.3"
-   - ship ikc3 as a standalone file that links to the right lib directory on MacOS, this way you can open ikc3 using Finder in a Terminal.app and the dynamic libraries will still be found
+   - ship ikc3 as a standalone file that links to the right lib directory on MacOS, this way you can open ikc3 using Finder in a Terminal.app and the dynamic libraries will still be found (require Socket loads the socket library for instance, through dlopen)

  - build system
    - use `runj` to parallelize configure and update_sources